Learn more about Charleston epidemics at one of the links below:

-Spanish Influenza Pandemic of 1918/19
+Spanish Influenza Pandemic of 1918

 Military recruits began heading overseas where they were exposed to an influenza virus that was believed to have originated in Spain.
 Fighting in foxholes and close quarters allowed the flu to spread through the soldiers' ranks like wildfire.
-Many of those affected began returning home to the US.
-By the summer of 1917, just months after the US's entry into war effort, the flu began taking hold in northern port states and began spreading.
+Many of those affected began returning home to the United States.
+By the summer of 1917, just months after the nation's entry into war effort, the flu began taking hold in northern port states and began spreading.
 The first case of the Great Spanish Influenza's arrival in Charleston was documented at the Navy Base on Sept.
 17, 1918.

 Butler shares a quote from the Sept.
 30 edition of the local newspaper that sounds remarkably familiar to what we've been hearing lately: “The public had just as well prepare themselves for a spread of the disease if they did not take every precautionary measure possible to prevent this.
 If the public wants to stamp out the disease it can do it by individual preservation.
 It is going to be impossible to quarantine every public gathering, for this would seriously cripple essential industries. . . the best thing to do is to avoid public gatherings as much as possible, walk to work in the morning rather than be exposed to a crowded conveyance [such as a trolley].”

-Butler then goes on to note that the government's official response the next day, Oct.
-1, 1918, sounded a lot like that which we initially heard from some of our federal leaders during this COVID-19 drama “The disease itself is not so dangerous: in fact, it is nothing more than what is known as 'Grippe'. . . .The danger lies in the careless spreading of the disease, and careless treatment, allowing pneumonia or other dangerous maladies to develop."
+Butler notes that the government's official response, which came the next day, Oct.
+1, 1918, sounded a lot like that which we initially heard from some of our federal leaders during this COVID-19 drama: “The disease itself is not so dangerous: in fact, it is nothing more than what is known as 'Grippe' (e.g., what today we call the flu). . . .The danger lies in the careless spreading of the disease, and careless treatment, allowing pneumonia or other dangerous maladies to develop."

 Over the next week, hundreds of cases were reported daily in Charleston.
 Like the yellow fever epidemic of 1858, the 1918 flu pandemic struck all population demographics: young, old, all races, ethnicities and social classes.
-This time 20 to 40 year olds were hit just as hard as the young or the elderly.
-To make things even worse, many of Charleston's doctors and nurses were in Europe, working with the war effort.
+This time 20 to 40 year olds were hit just as hard as the very young or elderly.
+To make things even worse, many of Charleston's doctors and nurses were in Europe working with the war effort.
 Their absence left the local population pretty much in the hands of the American Red Cross, which began hiring (mostly) women either with or without medical experience.

-Though the epidemic was officially over, the flu did not disappear immmediately, with cases continuing to be reported in Charleston through early 1919.
+Though the epidemic was officially over, the flu did not disappear immediately, with cases continuing to be reported in Charleston through early 1919.
 Official counts note 7,154 cases in all with 291 deaths.
 Medical officials of the day, and historians now, are confident that these numbers were grossly underreported and suggest that there were between 15,000 to 18,000 cases in South Carolina.